THE PLATFORM OF THE MUSCATINE COUNTY DEMOCRATIC PARTY 2000

 7. Efforts to ensure the confidentiality of any individual's HIV status in order to encourage individuals to seek counseling, testing, and medical care, and to provide through state funding free, anonymous sites for HIV testing.
 Furthermore, employees must not be subjected to forced HIV testing nor the forced disclosure of their HIV status.

-8. Education on universal precautions against contracting blood-born pathogens.
+8. Education on universal precautions against contracting blood-borne pathogens.

-9. We oppose any law that establishes English as the official language of the United States.
+1. Any law that establishes English as the official language of the United States, or any part thereof.